LaurentLessard/wordlesolver/README.md

 ## How well does this work?

 The strategy is guaranteed to find the solution in 5 moves or fewer.
 Here is a histogram of how many turns it takes for all 2315 words.
+The code that generates these histograms can be found in [performance.ipynb](performance.ipynb).

 ![using any guess](strat_using_any_guess.png)